deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 ### February 2022

+- Major refactoring of how position powers are determined.
+Broken behavior related to laundry scheduling should now be fixed and some other, minor adjustments were made.
-- Fixed display bug on the account page
+- Fixed display bug on the account page.

 ---